How to Make Product Price Tags with Barcodes from a Spreadsheet

 4. Tips

-- Currency Symbol: If your data is just "25.00", add the "$" in a text box before the merge field:
+- Currency Symbol: If your data is just

-${{Price}}. - Discount Codes: Add a small distinct marking (like a star or dot) for items on sale, referencing a column in your data.
+25.00, add the$in the text template:${{price}}. - Discount Codes: Add a small distinct marking, such as a starburst or dot, for items on sale.